Newspapers 24/7: 2022

 Readership remains strong in the digital age.

-Nine out of ten adults (86%) read newspapers, in either print or digital format, at least once a week—essentially unchanged from the inaugural study (85%), which was conducted in 2012.
+Four out of five people in Canada (83%) read newspapers, in either print or digital format, at least once a week—essentially unchanged from the inaugural study (85%), conducted in 2012.
+Despite a multitude of media options and digital distractions, readers still turn to trusted, traditional news sources.

 Newspaper readership is truly multi-platform.